menu

 Also of interest is that Fallston has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fallston telecommute to their jobs.
+Overall, about 17.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fallston is a somewhat ethnically-diverse town.
 The people who call Fallston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fallston residents report their race to be White, followed by Asian.
 Important ancestries of people in Fallston include German, Irish, Italian, English, and Polish.